Victoria Dean

 Midwife

-Midwifery was the way I would be able to live my values; to be of service to my community, to be a small part of fixing a broken system, to experience human connection every day.
+Midwifery was the way I would be able to live my values and be an activist; to be of service to my community, to be an alternative to a broken system, and to experience human connection every day.

 In 2013 I was accepted to Birthingway College of Midwifery in Portland,Oregon just after I turned 20 and made my first big move away from home.

-In Portland I was trained at Vivante Midwifery by Certified Professional Midwives and Nurse Midwives practicing home birth.
-I passed my certifying exam with NARM in the summer of 2017, and continued to be an assistant midwife with Vivante.
-I've also worked as a postpartum midwife at various birth centers in Portland, and as a co-primary midwife in rural Eastern Oregon, and in my own practice Consuelo Midwifery (named after my grandmother) in Santa Fe, New Mexico.
+I was trained at Vivante Midwifery by both Certified Professional Midwives and Nurse Midwives.
+I passed my certifying exam with NARM in the summer of 2017, and continued gain experience working as an assistant midwife and postpartum midwife in home and birth center settings in Portland, rural Eastern Oregon, and Santa Fe, New Mexico.

-In 2021 I moved to Philly to join Refuge Midwifery.
-Being able to work in a practice with a clear vision toward social justice, midwifery as reparations, and by LGBTQ for LGBTQ healthcare is a dream come true!
+In 2021 I moved to Philly to join Refuge Midwifery alongside my long time friend Ray Rachlin.
+Being able to work in a practice with a clear vision toward social justice, midwifery as reparations, and to be an out queer midwife with public mission to serve queer and trans families has been such a dream come true.